 The magic of Costa Rica is most apparent in how you can find completely different worlds even within a 20 km radius.
 Just 1 hour South of Tamarindo, you will find the tranquil Playa Junquillal.
 Tamarindo is well known as one of Costa Rica’s most visited and most densely populated beaches.
 Playa Junquillal, on the other hand, is one of the most remote and pristine beaches of Guanacaste.
 It is perfectly possible to find yourself wandering the beach alone for most of the day.
 Known for its intense waves, Junquillal is a real gem for the passionate surfer.
 But it is also has environmental value as a nesting beach for the leatherback turtle.
 However, the real magic of Playa Junquillal lies in how it can make you feel like you are completely alone in paradise.
+A great day trip!
+Perhaps even combined with a great activity such as horseback riding or spotting wildlife such as howler monkeys.

 Paradise for the solo surfer

-Guanacaste has beaches that pleases every type of surfer.
+Guanacaste has beaches and sea that pleases every type of surfer.
 Tamarindo is the best beach for the beginner.
 Playa Grande and Playa Nosara are the beaches you visit when you feel confident but can still use some fun and practice around fellow surfers.
 Playa Junquillal as well some nearby beaches are for those wanting to step it up a notch.
 Make sure to visit Playa Negra and Playa Avellanas for the best surfing experience with advanced waves!

 Snorkeling at Playa Blanca